SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [ipfs/js-ipfs-unixfs](https://github.com/ipfs/js-ipfs-unixfs) - JavaScript implementation of IPFS' unixfs (a Unix FileSystem representation on top of a MerkleDAG)
 - [ipfs-shipyard/is-ipfs](https://github.com/ipfs-shipyard/is-ipfs) - A set of utilities to help identify IPFS resources on the web
 - [ipfs/js-ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl) - Control an IPFS daemon (go-ipfs or js-ipfs) using JavaScript!
-- [tiddly-gittly/TidGi-Desktop](https://github.com/tiddly-gittly/TidGi-Desktop) - TidGi is an privatcy-in-mind, automated, auto-git-backup, freely-deployed Tiddlywiki knowledge management Desktop note app, with local REST API. 「 太记 」是一个基于「 太微 TiddlyWiki 」的知识管理桌面应用，能保护隐私内容、高级自动化、自动G
+- [tiddly-gittly/TidGi-Desktop](https://github.com/tiddly-gittly/TidGi-Desktop) - TidGi is an privacy-in-mind, automated, auto-git-backup, freely-deployed knowledge management Desktop note app, based on Tiddlywiki, with REST API for web-clipping and Anki connect. 「 太记 」是一个基于「 太微 Ti
 - [lighthouse-web3/encryption-sdk](https://github.com/lighthouse-web3/encryption-sdk) - Build your trustless, decentralized and fault tolerant Applications using distributed key shards with threshold cryptography
 - [lighthouse-web3/lighthouse-package](https://github.com/lighthouse-web3/lighthouse-package) - cli tool and npm package for interacting with lighthouse
 - [toss/es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.